 This course from an Art & Design professor at the University of New South Wales is a 5-week curriculum with lots of video content, reading material, self-assessments, and graded assignments.
 Being largely focused on the theory of learning and explaining certain concepts like the “flipped classroom” and “blended learning,” it reportedly suffers from a lack of practical material, e.g., tutorials on how to work with the actual software used for content authoring.

-But, if you’d like to get a nice certificate in ID for your LinkedIn profile and you’re interested in the theory of online learning, then you can’t go wrong with this course.
+But, if you’d like to get a professional certificate in instructional design for your LinkedIn profile and you’re interested in the theory of online learning, then you can’t go wrong with this course.

 “It was an awesome experience for me in improving, especially my teaching skills to a new paradigm, I learned and benefited immensely from the course, as the course design is meticulously well planned.”
 (Rajeev R.)